 You are required to have an email address as email will be our primary communication method with you.
 The Guide to Montana Bar Admissions provides detailed information about applying for admission with links to forms, instructions and the application.

-Upcoming Dates for Uniform Bar Exam & Montana Law Seminar:
+Upcoming Dates for Uniform Bar Exam & Montana Law Seminar (with links to information):

 Fees, Deadlines & Bar Exam Information: